 Crete is the largest island in Greece, with an incredible family-friendly vibe.
 We stayed in the resort of Gouves.
 There’s plenty to choose from in the resort, including several beaches, plenty of tavernas and souvenir shops and even an aquarium.

 The area around Rethymno town is also great for a family holiday.
 The long sandy beach is perfect for a holiday in the sun.
-You can go on trips to the nearby Rethymno old town, Chania (a beautiful city just 1 hour away), and Kournas Lake.
+You can go on trips to the nearby Rethymno old town, Chania (a beautiful city just 1 hour away), go sea kayaking and visit the famous Kournas Lake.

 How to Get to Crete